 No two projects are the same, and you may prefer a different method for creating and managing project schedules.
 That’s why we pulled together a few additional options you can use to keep your project tasks, resources, and budgets on track.

-Ready to ditch the spreadsheets and become an lean, mean project-scheduling machine?
-Sign up for your free TeamGantt account today, and enjoy project scheduling so easy you can do it in your sleep.
+Ready to ditch the spreadsheets and become a lean, mean project-scheduling machine?
+Sign up for your free TeamGantt account today, and enjoy easier and more flexible project scheduling.